 No stranger to change, Centenary evolved from its origin as a coeducational preparatory school to a girls’ preparatory school (1910), a junior college for women (1940), a four-year women’s college (1976), a coeducational baccalaureate-degree-granting institution (1988), a master-degree-granting institution (1995), and now a university (2016).

-Centenary plays a significant role in providing educational programs to the adult population of northwest New Jersey.
+Centenary plays a significant role in providing educational programs to northwest New Jersey.
 In 1976, Centenary began to offer coeducational degree programs for evening students.

 True to its Methodist origins, Centenary is proud to bear the distinction of being the first college within the State of New Jersey to require service education as a condition of graduation.
 Centenary is also proud of its international outreach, with international students from as many as 20 nations providing a distinct international character to the University’s student body.